nebeux/eco/README.md

 All features are fetched free via **Finnhub** (margins) and **yfinance** (R&D, capex).
 The model was trained on 80+ labeled stocks across 24 sectors including airlines, clean energy, mining, pharma, EVs, logistics, and more.

 **R² scores:** E = 0.997 · S = 0.990 · G = 0.991

-To retrain the model, update `TRAINING_DATA` in the training script and run it — it outputs a new `esg_model.joblib` to drop into `models/`.

 ---